yenrab/ChatGPT-Based-Tutors/README.md

 Interested in participating?
 Want to change the world of education?

-This may be your chance.
+This may be your chance. :slightly_smiling_face: